Local Policy Advocacy

 Homes For All Our Neighbors Coalition

-Southside ReLeaf is also a member of the Homes for All Our Neighbors coalition, a network of organizations and advocates working to support more equitable housing and land use policy in Richmond.
+Southside ReLeaf is a member of the Homes for All Our Neighbors coalition, a network of organizations and advocates working to advance more equitable housing and land-use policy in Richmond.

 The coalition advocates for zoning and housing reforms that help expand access to affordable housing, reduce barriers to housing choice, and support more inclusive and connected communities throughout the city.